Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 - Log in to the [Service Catalog](sc.sageit.org) with your Synapse credentials.
 - From the list of Products, select **EC2: Linux Docker**.
-On the Product page, then select **Launch product** in the upper-right corner.
+On the Product page, click on **Launch product** in the upper-right corner.
-- Fill out the wizard as follows:
+- On the next page, fill out the wizard as follows:
   - **Provisioned product name**
     - Name: `<GitHub username>-devcontainers`
   - **Parameters**: